Strawberry Shortcake Cupcakes

 I recently partnered with The Bozzuto Group, a real estate company that develops and manages fabulous homes and apartment buildings in the Mid-Atlantic, to create the perfect cupcake recipe in celebration of their 25th anniversary.
 The recipe was inspired by their office favorite, strawberry shortcake, to go along with their 25 for 25!
-Sweepstakes (details below).
+Sweepstakes.

 I was excited that my responsibility for the recent partnership with Bozzuto was to make a treat replicating my childhood favorite dessert.

 For the cupcakes, I used my go-to vanilla cupcake recipe.
 It’s a simple vanilla batter that does not require a mixer.
-Everything may be mixed by hand and they only take about 25 minutes start to finish.
+Everything may be mixed by hand.
 They are infused with vanilla extract and vanilla bean.
 Just pure tasting vanilla goodness.
 You may leave out the fresh vanilla bean, but I strongly recommend you using it.

 These cupcakes are vanilla to the extreme.
 Soft, fluffy, and so much aromatic vanilla.

-What’s strawberry shortcake without… well… strawberries?
-I filled my vanilla cupcakes with homemade strawberry filling.
+What’s strawberry shortcake without… well… strawberries? filled my vanilla cupcakes with homemade strawberry filling.
 If you think the vanilla cupakes are easy, just wait until you experience the simplicity of this filling.
 2 cups of diced strawberries cooked down with sugar and cornstarch.
-You must have cornstarch on hand after making these, right?!
 The mixture will thicken and it will be comparable to a sweet homemade strawberry jam with a few glorious chunks of real strawberry.
 Nothing fake or artificial here.
 Pure strawberries.

 Simply carve out a tiny hole in the center of the cupcake with a sharp knife.
 The hole will be about 3/4 inch deep.
 I didn’t use a ruler or anything – just make sure you don’t hit the bottom of the cupcake and you’ll be all set.
 Top the cupcake with the piece you cut out as seen in the background of the photo above.
 It doesn’t have to look pretty because you’ll be topping the cupcake with whipped cream.